Section 1: The Augustana Workplace

-This handbook outlines the general policies we've created for the staff and administrative employees at Augustana College.
+This handbook outlines the policies we've created for the employees at Augustana College.
 It should answer many of your questions and guide you in making good decisions about your employment.
-This new handbook replaces and supersedes all previous handbooks and any other policy documents you might have received.
+This handbook replaces and supersedes all previous handbooks and any other policy documents you might have received.
+Faculty also should refer to the Augustana College Faculty Handbook, which includes policies and procedures applicable only to faculty of the college.
 Please take a few minutes to thoroughly review this valuable information.
 If you have questions, or are unclear about what is contained in the handbook, please don't hesitate to contact your manager, supervisor or any member of our Human Resources team.

 I look forward to working with you to create a future that builds on the firm foundation of our past.
 I'm personally pleased to be working with all of you to create the next chapter in the history of Augustana College.

-Augustana College understands that its employees receive a lot of information about the college and the college's expectations of administrative and staff employees.
-This handbook was created as a written tool to give employees an overview of the organization and some guidelines for a successful career.
+Augustana College understands that its employees receive a lot of information about the college and the college's expectations of its employees.
+This handbook was created to give employees an overview of the organization and to serve as a resource for the expectations and guidelines for employees.
 This handbook was not designed to create an employment contract and should not be considered a contract.

 This handbook replaces and supersedes all previous handbooks as well as all written or verbal policy notifications that may have been received or distributed.
-Additionally, statements or promises made by a supervisor, manager or cabinet member may not be interpreted as a change in policy and does not constitute an agreement with an employee.
+Additionally, statements or promises made by a supervisor, manager or Cabinet member may not be interpreted as a change in policy and do not constitute an agreement with an employee.

-While the college strives to keep all employees updated of policy changes, it is the responsibility of each employee to seek out information to clarify policies or situations that are unclear.
-Such questions should be directed to the employee's manager, supervisor or to a member of the Human Resources (HR) team.
+While the college strives to keep all employees updated of policy changes, it is the responsibility of each employee to obtain the most recent version of this handbook, and to seek out information to clarify policies or situations that are unclear.
+Such questions should be directed to the employee's manager, supervisor or a member of the Human Resources (HR) team.
 The college reserves the right to change, alter, suspend or cancel all policies and practices without notice.

 Augustana College, rooted in the liberal arts and sciences and a Lutheran expression of the Christian faith, is committed to offering a challenging education that develops qualities of mind, spirit and body necessary for a rewarding life of leadership and service in a diverse and changing world.